MitsukiUsui/imv/README.md

 * **!!!FIELD NAME IS CASE SENSITIVE!!!**

-#### categorical
+#### 3.categorical

 `.txt`(categorical) needs to be composed of 3 parts.

 1. a configuration header starts with '#'
 2. a color configuration header starts with '##'
-3. time-series numeric data stored line by line.
+3. time-series categorical data stored line by line

-You can control how to draw a bar by specifying configurations in the header line.
+You can control how to draw a bar by specifying configurations in the first header line.

 e.g.) `#fps=20;windowSec=60`

-You can also control the colors of a bar by specifying a HTML color code for each category.
-If not given any color code, white will be automatically assigned for the category.
+You can also control the colors of a bar by specifying an HTML color code for each category int the second header line.
+If given no color code, white will be automatically assigned to the category.

 e.g.) `##ctg1=002FDC;ctg2=289772;ctg3=FA919B`

 ### Padding
-In case the first sample of time-series data does not correspond to 0 sec for the movie, you can specify the gap second in the field left bottom.
+In case the first sample of time-series data does not correspond to 0 sec for the movie, you can specify the gap seconds in the text field left bottom.